fasrc/User_Codes/Languages/Cpp/Example3/README.md

 ###  Purpose

-C++ code illustrating using C++ on the FASRC cluster. `allocate.cpp` illustrates using dynamic memory.
+C++ code example on the FASRC cluster. `allocate.cpp` illustrates using dynamic memory.

 Since this code reads an input from the command line, it cannot be run as a batch job and only as an interactive job.